10 Ways to Support your Friend Going Through a Divorce

 Or maybe you could create a new tradition.
 Maybe you take a long walk every Thanksgiving morning.
 Or maybe you have dinner together every New Year’s Day.
 This is your friend’s new normal, so be there for her as she figures it out.

 DON’T PUSH DATING – OR DISCOURAGE IT

 If your friend is eager to start dating after her divorce, encourage it (even if you can’t imagine anything better than eating popcorn for dinner and having total control of the remote.)
-As she gets back on the horse, so to speak, you may want to gift her with some of this.

 And if your friend refuses all of your best efforts to introduce her to a “nice guy” – that’s okay too.
 Let her enjoy her alone time for as long as she needs to.